 Gothic architecture is everywhere over here in France.
 In this episode of Exploring France, I photograph four separate Gothic wonders in central France to show you the beautiful sights there are to behold.

 The weather on Sunday 04 October 2020 was pretty bad for the most part of the day.
 So I decided to do a loop taking in these architectural wonders of the middle ages.

 Vendôme Abbey is the earliest example shown here with its stunning Gothic Flamboyant style evidenced in the west front.

-Orléans cathedral was constructed after Chartres and was known to be the place that Joan of Arc would pray in during the siege of Orleans.
+Orléans cathedral was constructed after Chartres and was known to be the place where Joan of Arc would pray during the siege of Orleans.

 Lastly, the smaller but nonetheless beautiful cathedral in Blois was the last cathedral built out of those visited.
 It’s got a mixture of styles in it but the Gothic is there.